telerik/blazor-docs/deployment/overview.md

 ## Testing and Building Licenses

 The licensing model of Telerik UI for Blazor is based on developer seats.
-We do not provide separate licenses for test and build environments.
+Separate licenses for test and build environments are not available.
 For details and next steps, refer to the **Testing and Building License** section in the [Telerik UI for Blazor license agreement](https://www.telerik.com/purchase/license-agreement/blazor-ui).

 ## Next Steps and Troubleshooting